-Spontaneously fermented beer is beer that is completely fermented with organisms from the wild using either a coolship, fruit addition, or some other method of inoculation.
+Spontaneously fermented beer is beer that is completely fermented with organisms from the wild using either a coolship, fruit additions, or some other method of inoculation.
 The main rule is that the brewer can’t pitch yeast.
 This method can produce extremely complex and delicious beers after extended aging and blending.
 This won’t be the only way we make beer, but it’s definitely going to be a large part of what we do in the future.

 Will you make “Lambic” beer?

 American Spontaneous/Coolship beers are quite different from Lambic, and we are proud to join the extremely small group of brewers in America that use a coolship to experiment outside of the boundaries of Lambic.
-Some things that differentiate us are that we are not located in Belgium (obviously), and we do not use some of the traditional Lambic methods such as turbid mashing, aged hops, very long boils, etc.
+Some things that differentiate us are that we are not located in Belgium (obviously), and we do not usually use the traditional Lambic methods such as turbid mashing, aged hops, very long boils, etc.

 Is wild beer safe to drink?